ibm-cloud-docs/vmware-service/common/iam-integration.md

 * Edge configuration and putting VMs on the public and private networks
 * User administration

-Authentication and authorization to VMware Cloud Director defaults to using {{site.data.keyword.cloud_notm}} IAM (Identity and Access Management).
+Authentication and authorization to VMware Cloud Director defaults to using {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
 Users log in to VMware Cloud Director by using their {{site.data.keyword.cloud_notm}} credentials.
 When logged in to the {{site.data.keyword.cloud_notm}} account with the {{site.data.keyword.vmware-service_short}} instance, single sign-on (SSO) is used to access VMware Cloud Director.

 From the VMware Solutions console, click **VMware console** to access the VMware Cloud Director console.